3PU/cook-book-milestone-project/README.md

 7. Connect GitHub to Heroku via the console using 'heroku git:remote a codei-cook-book'
 8. Commit all files in your project via the console using 'git add .' and 'git commit -m "Message"'.
 9. Deploy your project to Heroku via the consol using 'git push heroku master'.

+Running the application locally using Gitpod:

+1. Clone the repository as outlined above and upload it to GitPod.
+2. Install the necessary libraries specified in the requirements.txt.
+3. Set your environment variables by creating and adding them into a env.py file.
+4. Create a .gitignore file in the root directory and add the env.py file to avoid it being pushed to GitHub.
+5. Import the env.py file into the app.py file.
+6. Run the application.

 <br/>